-Gulfport operates in the oil and natural gas industry principally in the states of Ohio and Louisiana with sales to refineries, re-sellers such as pipeline companies, and local distribution companies.
+Gulfport operates in the oil and natural gas industry principally in the states of Ohio, Oklahoma and Louisiana with sales to refineries, re-sellers such as marketers, and other end users.
 While certain of these customers are affected by periodic downturns in the economy in general or in their specific segment of the oil and gas industry, Gulfport believes that its level of credit-related losses due to such economic fluctuations has been immaterial and will continue to be immaterial to the Company's results of operations in the long term.

 The Company maintains cash balances at several banks.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2016, Gulfport held cash in excess of insured limits in these banks totaling \$1.5 billion.
+At December 31, 2017, Gulfport held cash in excess of insured limits in these banks totaling \$97.6 million.